It can be difficult to understand what is true and what is not true about AI and its potential effects on the job market.

 There are two types of AI:

 The dialogue regarding robotics and AI replacing human jobs is a multifaceted one.
-AI will have a major impact on many industries, affecting the employment landscape in healthcare, and agriculture sectors.
+AI has a major impact on many industries, affecting the employment landscape in healthcare, and agriculture sectors.
 As AI continues to evolve, the demand for workers in robotic and software engineering is expected to grow exponentially.

 Over the last 20 years, automation has taken away 1.7 million human roles.
 Yet research shows that this technology might generate up to 97 million new jobs by 2025!